-How to Become an Indiana Notary
+How to Become a Notary in Indiana

 Are you interested in becoming an Indiana notary?
 Are you interested in generating extra income, starting your own Indiana notary business, adding a notary title to your resume, or helping people in your community?
 The State of Indiana appoints notaries to serve the public as unbiased impartial witnesses to document signing.
 Becoming a notary in Indiana is a straightforward process, and as long as you meet the eligibility requirements listed below, you can apply to become an Indiana notary.
 The American Association of Notaries has been helping individuals become notaries since 1994.

-This guide will help you understand:
+This Indiana notary guide will help you understand:

-- Who can become an Indiana notary
+- Who can become a notary in Indiana

-- Be at least eighteen (18) years of age.
+- Be at least eighteen years of age.